holmesrichards/sidekickvco/README.md

 Thanks for inspiration to several other VCOs: the [Kassutronics VCO 3340](https://kassu2000.blogspot.com/2018/06/vco-3340.html), the [LMNC 1222 Performance VCO](https://www.lookmumnocomputer.com/1222-performance-vco), and the [Thomas Henry VCO Maximus](https://www.birthofasynth.com/Thomas_Henry/Pages/VCO_Maximus-Detail.html).

+## Project status

+One prototype has been built and it works.
+There were some very minor issues with the PCB which have been corrected in the design files but the revised version has not been built.

 ## Width

 5 cm.